 We are stewarded by real-world insights.

-In the years that followed, Interim Director Mary Wiktorowicz, the Vice President Research & Innovation, and six York University Faculties – Education, Environmental and Urban Change (formerly Environmental Studies), Health, Lassonde School of Engineering, Liberal Arts & Professional Studies, and Osgoode Hall Law School – collaborated to make the Dahdaleh Institute a reality.
-With the appointment of Dr. James Orbinski as inaugural director in 2017, the Dahdaleh Institute’s academic priorities took shape and research activities began.
+The Dahdaleh Institute was founded in 2015 at York University, Toronto, Canada, through an endowment from Victor Phillip Dahdaleh.
+Dahdaleh’s contribution is the largest donation from an alumnus in the university’s history.
+In the years that followed, interim director Mary Wiktorowicz, the Vice President Research & Innovation, and six York University Faculties – Education, Environmental and Urban Change (formerly Environmental Studies), Health, Lassonde School of Engineering, Liberal Arts & Professional Studies, and Osgoode Hall Law School – collaborated to make the Dahdaleh Institute a reality.
+With the appointment of Dr. James Orbinski as inaugural director and Theresa Dinh as inaugural coordinator, the Dahdaleh Institute’s academic priorities took shape and research activities began.

+The wordmark of the Dahdaleh Institute for Global Health Research features a golden spiral in place of the "O" in "Global".
 The golden spiral is a circular presentation of the golden ratio—a mathematical ratio commonly found in nature and present in art, architecture, and design since antiquity.
 The golden ratio is relevant to mathematics, sciences, the arts, design, and other disciplines.
-It is represented by the Greek letter φ (phi) and has a value of 1.618033….
+The golden ratio is emblematic of the Dahdaleh Institute’s excellence in transdisciplinarity and our engagement with the complex and interwoven structures underlying real-world phenomena.